Kentucky Derby: History

-Initially a successful venue, the track ran into financial difficulties due to a protracted, gambling-related horseman boycott removing it from the upper echelons of racing that would last until the Winn era (see below).
-In 1894 the New Louisville Jockey Club was incorporated with the new capitalization and improved facilities.
+Initially a successful venue, the track ran into financial difficulties due to a protracted, gambling-related horseman boycott removing it from the upper echelons of racing that would last until just after the turn of the 20th century.
+In 1894 the New Louisville Jockey Club was incorporated with the new capital and improved facilities.
 Despite this, the business floundered until 1902, when a syndicate led by Col. Matt Winn of Louisville acquired the facility.
 Under Winn, Churchill Downs prospered, and the Kentucky Derby then became the preeminent stakes race for three-year-old thoroughbred horses in North America.